HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

 The steps to follow are:

-- Erase the content of `verifiers/foo/lib.rs` file.
+- Erase the content of the `verifiers/foo/lib.rs` file.

 - Add these lines on top of it: